TGT12206/TGT12206/README.md

 - 👋 Hi, I’m @TGT12206
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently looking to learn how to create and train LLMs
+- 🌱 I’m currently looking to learn how to create and train language models

 <!---
 TGT12206/TGT12206 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.